tqzamf/shibboleth-friendly-discovery/README.md

 	* most popular by /16 (IPv4) or /48 (IPv6) IP block
 	* global popularity
 * fallback list of all IdPs is searchable
-* most links are bookmarkable
+* many links are bookmarkable
 * can be embedded in application
+* will only show IdPs that the SP accepts (obviously)

 other features: